-*must-read* Debut collection from Palestinian writer Qarmout; an unforgettable collection of short stories that expose the everyday violence of life in Gaza, and the everyday humanity of the people who life there.
+*must-read* Debut collection from Palestinian writer Qarmout; an unforgettable collection of short stories that expose the everyday violence of life in Gaza, and the everyday humanity of the people who live there.
+Full review.

 Flights, Olga Tokarczuk, tr.
 Jennifer Croft, Fitzcarraldo Editions

 A genre-defying masterpiece about movement, both outside and inside, physical journeys around the world and psychological journeys within oneself, nomadism, spirituality, connections – with places, people, ideas – and a rallying cry against capitalism and consumerism.
 Not an easy read, but an extraordinarily beautiful one.
 Full review

 Second-Hand Time, Svetlana Alexeivich, tr.
 Bela Shayevich, Fitzcarraldo Editions